This site is fictional demo content. It is not real news or affiliated with any real organization. Do not treat it as fact or professional advice.

 Commercial Launch

-NIO Auto and State Grid Corporation of China announced today the official launch of the V2G commercialization project, covering 15 cities initially—including Beijing, Shanghai, Hangzhou, and Chengdu—with approximately 80,000 participating vehicles.
+NIO and State Grid announced the start of revenue-grade V2G, first covering 15 cities—including Beijing, Shanghai, Hangzhou, and Chengdu—with about 80,000 enrolled vehicles.

-• Maximum daily discharge allowed: 50 kWh (retaining 25 kWh for travel needs)
+• Maximum daily export cap: 50 kWh (25 kWh reserved for driving)

 Technical Safeguards